Seth MacFarlane: Hanna-Barbera years

-MacFarlane was recruited during the senior film festival by development executive Ellen Cockrill and President Fred Seibert.
-He went to work at Hanna-Barbera (then Hanna-Barbera Cartoons) based on the writing content of The Life of Larry, rather than on his drawing abilities.
+MacFarlane was recruited during the senior film festival by development executive Ellen Cockrill and president Fred Seibert.
+He went to work at Hanna-Barbera (then Hanna-Barbera Cartoons) based on the writing content of The Life of Larry rather than on his drawing abilities.
 He was one of only a few people hired by the company solely based on writing talent.
 He worked as an animator and writer for Cartoon Network's Cartoon Cartoons series.
-He created a sequel to The Life of Larry entitled Larry & Steve, featuring a middle-aged character named Larry and an intellectual dog, Steve.
+He created Larry & Steve, a sequel to The Life of Larry, featuring middle-aged Larry and his intellectual dog, Steve.
 The short was broadcast as one of Cartoon Network's World Premiere Toons.
 He described the atmosphere at Hanna-Barbera as resembling an "old-fashioned Hollywood structure, where you move from one show to another or you jump from a writing job on one show to a storyboard job on another".
-MacFarlane worked on three television series during his tenure at the studio: Dexter's Laboratory, Cow and Chicken, and Johnny Bravo.
+MacFarlane worked on three television series during his tenure at the studio: Dexter's Laboratory, Cow and Chicken and Johnny Bravo.
 Working as both a writer and storyboard artist, MacFarlane spent the most time on Johnny Bravo.
 He found it easier to develop his own style at Johnny Bravo through the show's process of scriptwriting, which Dexter's Laboratory and Cow and Chicken did not use.
 As a part of the Johnny Bravo crew, he met actors and voiceover artists such as Adam West and Jack Sheldon of Schoolhouse Rock! fame.
-These meetings later became significant to the production and success of his Family Guy series.
+These meetings became significant to the production and success of his Family Guy series.

-He also did freelance work for Walt Disney Television Animation, writing for Jungle Cubs, and for Nelvana, where he wrote for Ace Ventura: Pet Detective.
+He did freelance work for Walt Disney Television Animation, writing for Jungle Cubs, and for Nelvana, where he wrote for Ace Ventura: Pet Detective.
 Through strict observation of writing elements such as story progression, character stakes and plot points, MacFarlane found the work for Disney was, from a writing standpoint, very valuable in preparation for his career (particularly on Ace Ventura).
-He also created and wrote a short titled Zoomates for Frederator Studios' Oh Yeah!
+He created and wrote a short titled Zoomates for Frederator Studios' Oh Yeah!
 Cartoons on Nickelodeon.
-Executives at the Fox Broadcasting Company saw both Larry shorts and negotiations soon began for a prime-time animated series.
+Executives at the Fox Broadcasting Company saw both Larry shorts and negotiations began for a prime-time animated series.